Capgemini/angular_unit_example/README.md

 ### Testing
 Each JavaScript file to be unit tested has a sibling of the same name with .test.js suffix containing the unit tests for it.
 By default `grunt` will run these unit̨ tests.
-To get a better picture that includes a test of the coverage use:
+To get a better picture that also includes a report of the coverage use:
 ```
 $ grunt report
 ```
+Look in `gruntfile.js` to see how the report task has been configured.

 Read more about unit testing with Karma & Jasmine at https://docs.angularjs.org/guide/unit-testing